oracle/oraclesolaris-contrib/Blog_Supplements/Solaris_IPS_On_Steroids/README.md

 ...
 ```

 The `start` method has the timeout set to zero which means allow it to run forever, and never mark it failed because timing out.
 The `stop` method is only an empty stub which is always successful and does nothing.
-Two properties are set as well, one tells SMF that this service will not leave a process behind that needs to be monitored and kept alive, the other property is specfic to this service and records if it has been run.
+Two properties are set as well, one tells SMF that this service will not leave a process behind that needs to be monitored and kept alive, the other property is specific to this service and records if it has been run.
 Right after installing this service this property must be false as nothing has been run so far.
 That needs to be done in the manifest which is run when the service mis imported into  `SMF`.
 The script which runs when the service is started needs to flip that to `true`and make sure that once the service has run it does not run again.
 The actual implementation is taken 1:1 from the [`SMF` documentation][https://docs.oracle.com/cd/E37838_01/html/E61051/glycw.html].
-The following lines need to be addded to the build script we want to execute when the service comesup:
+The following lines need to be added to the build script we want to execute when the service comes up:

 ```fixed
 # Load SMF shell support definitions